rebuschain/rebus.docs/knowledge/staking/index.md

 ⚪️ **Earn rewards -** By staking to a validator, you are contributing to the security of the network and are rewarded with **REBUS** through staking rewards.

-⚪️ **Vote for the Community and Ethical -** Staking **REBUS** grants the wallet owner the right to vote on governance proposals for the Community fund pool and the Ethical fund pool.
+⚪️ **Vote for the Community and Ethical projects -** Staking **REBUS** grants the wallet owner the right to vote on governance proposals for the Community fund pool and the Ethical fund pool.

 ### ✅ **Staking rewards**